 Dr. Elizabeth Bates and Registered Nurse Avelina Chung work for the Yukon-Kuskokwim Health Corporation at the drvie-through COVID-19 test site in Bethel on March 25, 2020.

-"Until We Get Through This" is ongoing documentation of the COVID-19 Pandemic, fight for racial justice and economic collapse in the rural Alaskan town of Bethel.
-Bethel is located 400-miles from the nearest road system and only reachable by airplane.
-Despite the communities isolation, the global events of 2020 have had dramatic impacts on all of Bethel's residents.
+'Until We Get Through This' is documentation of the year 2020 in the rural Alaskan town of Bethel.
+Bethel is located 400-miles from the nearest road system and only accessible by air.
+Despite the community's isolation, the events of 2020 created a parallel experience to others around the world.
 Shot for KYUK, Public Media for Alaska's Yukon-Kuskokwim Delta.